George Steinbrenner: Criticism of Dave Winfield

 After the 1980 season, Steinbrenner made headlines by signing Dave Winfield to a 10-year, $23 million contract, making Winfield baseball's highest-paid player.
 In 1985, Steinbrenner derided Winfield's poor performance in a key September series against the Toronto Blue Jays:

 This criticism eventually became somewhat of an anachronism, as many believed Steinbrenner made the statement following the 1981 World Series.
 Part of that comment later led Ken Griffey Jr. to list the Yankees as one team for which he would never play.

-In 2001, Winfield cited Steinbrenner's animosity as a factor in his decision to enter the Hall of Fame as a representative of his first team, the San Diego Padres, rather than the team that brought him national recognition, the Yankees.
+In 2001, Winfield cited Steinbrenner's animosity as a factor in his decision to enter the Hall of Fame as a representative of his first team, the San Diego Padres, rather than the team that increased his national recognition, the Yankees.

 Reinstatement and championship years

 Steinbrenner was reinstated in 1993.
 Unlike past years, he was somewhat less inclined to interfere in the Yankees' baseball operations.
 He left day-to-day baseball matters in the hands of Gene Michael and other executives and allowed promising farm-system players such as Bernie Williams to develop instead of trading them for established players.
 Steinbrenner's having "got religion" (in the words of New York Daily News reporter Bill Madden) paid off.
 After contending only briefly two years earlier, the 1993 Yankees were in the American League East race with the eventual champion Toronto Blue Jays until September.

 The 1994 Yankees were the American League East leaders when a players' strike wiped out the rest of the season.
-Similarly, a players' strike had in that instance aided their 1981 playoff effort.
+Coincidentally, a players' strike had aided their 1981 playoff effort.